jtbdevelopment/TwistedBattleship/Open Items.md

 Consolidated To Do's
 ====================

-- check ui on android devices
 - add user profile in ui
 - add game detail popup
 - zoom controls on phaser
 - add nudge player
 - revamp game list to be your action, their action, older
-- test facebook login - on mobile
 - test fb friends - on mobile
 - test war with non / roots
 - push notifications